MatheusDevios/StockApp/README.md

 ## Step 2: Start your Application

 Let Metro Bundler run in its _own_ terminal.
 Open a _new_ terminal from the _root_ of your React Native project.
 Run the following command to start your _Android_ or _iOS_ app:

+You can follow the metro instructions or follow the below steps.

 ### For Android